mariapazmp/to-do-list-vanillajs/README.md

 * Tasks can be sorted by priority or deadline
 * Avoid the necesity to have a modal to edit a task
 * Multiple tasks can be edited at the same time
+* Previous tasks can be "saved" in the local storage